 \section{Test of anisotropy development by laser module}

-Another important check to verify the validity of our simulations is whether the laser heating module generates any plasma anisotropy by itself.
-While such a process may be physical for a more general inverse Bremsstrahlung heating operator~\cite{Bendib1998}, here we consider a heating operator that should not generate any anisotropy by design~\cite{Hyder2024}.
-To confirm the absence of any sizable level of anisotropy generated by the laser deposition module, we conducted the following tests.
-We considered a small 1D box of 1 $d_i$ size, resolved by 50 grid cells, with $10^5$ electrons per cell at critical density.
-We fill the simulation box with a uniform Al plasma of either $0.1 n_{\rm cr}$ or $0.01 n_{\rm cr}$ electron densities, with the initial temperature $T_{e0}=60 \rm \, eV$ and flow velocity of 500 km/s - typical parameters of the expanding plasma around the region where the magnetic field emerges, see Fig.~\ref{fig:fig1}a.
+Another important validity check for our simulations is whether the laser heating module generates any plasma anisotropy on its own.
+While such a process may occur for a more general inverse Bremsstrahlung heating operator~\cite{Bendib1998}, our implementation uses a laser heating operator that only provides random kicks and therefore should not generate any anisotropy by design~\cite{Hyder2024}.
+To confirm the absence of any sizable level of anisotropy generated by the laser deposition module, we conduct the following tests.
+We consider a small 1D box of 1 $d_i$ size, resolved by 50 grid cells, with $10^5$ electrons per cell at the critical density.
+We fill the simulation box with a uniform Al plasma of either $0.1 n_{\rm cr}$ or $0.01 n_{\rm cr}$ electron densities, with the initial temperature $T_{e0}=60 \rm \, eV$ and flow velocity of 500 km/s — typical parameters of the expanding plasma around the region where the magnetic field emerges (see Fig.~1a of the primary manuscript).
 Periodic boundary conditions are applied to avoid plasma-boundary interaction effects.
 A laser with an intensity of $10^{14} \rm W/cm^2$ and wavelength of $1.064 \, \rm \mu m$ is used to heat the initially cold plasma.
-To isolate the effect of laser heating on plasma anisotropy, we turn off the electromagnetic field solver and collisions, therefore, the particles in the computational domain move ballistically until they are kicked by the laser heating module.
-It should be noted that using the full field solver and binary collision simulations leads to similar conclusions.
-The simulation is conducted for 180 ps, a typical timescale of our primary simulations in the paper.
+To isolate the effect of laser heating on plasma anisotropy, we turn off the electromagnetic field solver and collisions; therefore, the particles in the computational domain move ballistically until they are kicked by the laser heating module.
+It should be noted that simulations using the full field solver and binary collisions lead to similar conclusions.
+The simulation is conducted for 180 ps, the typical timescale of our primary simulations in the paper.
 Figure~\ref{fig:anisotropiesB} depicts the evolution of the mean electron temperature anisotropy inside the simulation box for the initial target densities of $0.1 n_{\rm cr}$ (red line) or $0.01 n_{\rm cr}$ (blue line).
 First, the maximum anisotropy level is $0.002$ for the $0.1 n_{\rm cr}$ case and $0.01$ for the $0.01 n_{\rm cr}$ case, as compared to $A \gtrsim 0.1$ in the manuscript.
 Next, the sign of the anisotropy changes over the course of the simulation, in contrast to the primary simulations in the manuscript.
-To determine whether the evolution of anisotropy can be characterized as a random walk, we applied the statistical Augmented Dickey–Fuller (ADF) test~\cite{ADF} to the anisotropy time series.
-The first 10 picoseconds were excluded since rapid laser heating occurs.
+To determine whether the evolution of anisotropy can be characterized as a random walk, we apply the statistical Augmented Dickey–Fuller (ADF) test~\cite{ADF} to the anisotropy time series.
+The first 10 picoseconds are excluded since rapid laser heating occurs.
 We conclude that the laser heating module does not generate the anisotropy by itself.
 The resulting p-values for the presented anisotropy curves are 0.207 and 0.368 for $n_e=0.1\,n_{\rm cr}$ and $0.01\,n_{\rm cr}$, respectively.
 At the 95\% significance level, we therefore fail to reject the null hypothesis, meaning that the anisotropy curves are consistent with the random walk hypothesis.